Financial-sector digital operational resilience · ICT risk · Operational risk · Third-party risk · Monte Carlo quantification

 DORA RoI + Quantified Risk in One Platform

 Most DORA TPP tools stop at registers and templates.
 Most risk quantification tools stop at scenarios and loss curves.
-AIQ Suite connects both: ICT providers, contracts, critical functions, internal assets, and quantified P95 exposure — so third-party risk is not just documented, but financially understood and regulator-submittable.
+AIQ Suite connects both: ICT providers, contracts, critical functions, internal assets, and quantified P95 exposure — so third-party risk is not just documented, but financially understood and prepared for internal review and regulatory submission, under applicable rules and institution approval.

-DORA Article 28 EBA ITS FAIR Quantification Register Submission
+DORA Article 28 EBA ITS Quantification Register Submission

 🗺️